devtron-labs/tutorials/content/_index.md

     memory: 100Mi
 ```

-Resources are required to set CPU and memory usage.
 ### Limits

 Limits make sure a container never goes above a certain value.
 The container is only allowed to go up to the limit, and then it is restricted.<br />